Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Select all the content of the `FlightLogSignature` property and its description.

+// TODO UPDATE SCREENSHOT

     ![Image of TBD](/Images/Screenshot125047.png)

 - Open the Copilot Chat extension and ask the following question:

     ```
-    Create separate files to parse the selected FlightLogSignature string into a c# model?
+    Create a c# model with a Parse method to for the selected FlightLogSignature property
     ```

-- Copilot will suggest a new `Log` class and a `Parse` method:

-> [!Note]
-> Copilot Chat: "You can create a model class FlightLog with properties for each part of the FlightLogSignature string.
-Then, you can create a method that splits the string and assigns each part to the corresponding property.
-Here's an example:"
+- Copilot will suggest a new `FlightLog` class and a `Parse` method.
+The `Parse` method splits the string and assigns each part to a corresponding property.

     ```csharp
     public class FlightLog